 A 2019 nerve regeneration study showed improved sciatic nerve recovery in rat models, with both functional improvements (the animals regained more nerve function) and histological improvements (the nerve tissue itself looked better under microscopy).
 This expanded BPC-157 research beyond musculoskeletal and gut tissue into the nervous system.
 Bone healing studies demonstrated accelerated bone defect healing, with BPC-157-treated groups showing earlier mineralization and more organized bone formation compared to controls.
 More recent research has explored effects on dopaminergic pathways and potential neuroprotective properties, though this is a newer area and the evidence base is still developing.

-Oral vs. injectable: the bioavailability question
+Oral vs. injectable: the pharmacology debate

 Systemic vs. local effects